Juniper-SE/Apstra_IBA_Probes/release_5.0.0/DDoS_Protection_Protocols/README.md

 ## Content

 ### Configlets
-No configlet  used in this example.
+No configlet  is used in this example.

 <br>

 ### Property Sets
-No Property Sets  used in this example.
+No Property Sets  are used in this example.

 <br>